letsseethecode/lstc_fwk/README.md

 # Weareframework
 This is the repo for the lets the code project that we are going to build over the next few months.

-Our aim is to keep this open, fun, engaging, experimental and to encourage everyone to feel comfortable in taking part.
+Our aim is to keep this open, fun, engaging, experimental and to encourage everyone to feel comfortable in taking part and keeping the code as the star.

+Good code allows us to push ourselves to bring more complex and creative designs to life.
+We pride ourselves in creativity, innovation, and collaboration to solve problems with unique and creative solutions.

 Your ideas, big or small, matter.